Data encryption, and the increased privacy and security it brings, is a very sensitive topic at the moment.

 “The FBI may use different words to describe this tool, but make no mistake: Building a version of iOS that bypasses security in this way would undeniably create a backdoor.
 And while the government may argue that its use would be limited to this case, there is no way to guarantee such control.”

-The FBI would have an incredible tool, one which could be used to do bad, just as much as it could be used to do good.
+The FBI would have an incredible tool that could do just as much bad as it could do good.
 Not to mention, what if that tool were to fall into the wrong hands?
 High-profile breaches have been common lately.
 What would happen if a third party was able to get a hold of that OS version?

-These are all important questions that need to be considered, and that’s exactly why Apple denied the request to unlock the gunman’s phone.
+These are all important questions to consider, and that’s exactly why Apple denied the request to unlock the gunman’s phone.
 It’s also why nearly the entire tech industry banded together in support of Apple’s decision.

 With access, they may be able to learn about more parties involved in the attack, where the gunmen got the finances for purchasing supplies, how they planned the attacks, and much more.